dfinity/motoko/doc/md/writing-motoko/control-flow.md

 To guard against division by `0` without trapping, the `eval` function returns an option result, using `null` to indicate failure.

-Each recursive call is checked for `null` using `!`, immediately exiting the outer `do ? block` the function itself when a result is `null`.
+Each recursive call is checked for `null` using `!`, immediately exiting the outer `do ? block`, and then the function itself, when a result is `null`.

 ## Repetition with `loop`